ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 #### Access checks by the Frontend

-In order to provide the user with a list of downloadable datasets, the Work Package Service combines the information from the access checks explained above with information about the dataset as explained below and makes it avaliable to the frontend via the following endpoint:
+In order to provide the user with a list of downloadable datasets, the Work Package Service combines the information from the access checks explained above with information about the dataset as explained below and makes it available to the frontend via the following endpoint:

 - `GET /users/{user_id}/datasets`
   - auth header: internal access token with the user context